Dolly Parton’s Imagination Library, United Kingdom

 - *TIP – Also consider engaging other community partners to build coalitions and collective impact strategies.
 Ask your Regional Director for help with ideas.

 - Consider putting together an advisory council to assist

 - Identify potential funding partners and begin meeting with them

 - *TIP – At this point you should have a good plan outlined: an idea of the funds you will need, community details/facts and partners who are willing to help – this will all help make your ask more clear and direct.

 4. Complete and Submit Partnership Docs

-- Return completed Memorandum of Agreement (MOA) and Affiliate Information Sheet (AIS) to your Regional Director
+- Return completed Memorandum of Agreement (MOA) and Partner Information Sheet (AIS) to your Regional Director

 Step 3: Make final preparations and launch!

 Receive your Book Order System login information and operations manual.

 You may now enter registrations into the BOS.
 Email us to switch to Operating status when you are ready to begin accepting registrations and start mailing books!